-Any foreigner visiting Spain, can legally drive in Spain, as long as they hold a valid driving licence in their home country.
+Any foreigner visiting Spain, can legally drive here, as long as they hold a valid driving licence in their home country.
 This applies to both privately owned cars from outside of Spain, and rented or borrowed vehicles.
 However, if you become resident in Spain things become different.

-EU citizens holding a driving licence from outside of Spain are expected to exchange their driving licence for a Spanish ‘Permiso de Conducir‘ within six months of becoming a resident in Spain.
+EU citizens holding a driving licence from outside of Spain are expected to exchange their driving licence for a Spanish ‘Permiso de Conducir‘ within six months of becoming a resident.

 However the general process is to go to the local Direccion General de Trafico (DGT) or ‘Trafico‘ office with the following: